 - Serum alanine aminotransferase (ALT)/aspartate aminotransferase (AST) ≤ 2.5 x upper limit of normal (ULN)

 - Total bilirubin ≤ 1.5 mg/dl, except in individuals with Gilbert's syndrome.

 - Cardiac ejection fraction ≥ 50%, no evidence of pericardial effusion, and no clinically significant arrhythmias

 - Baseline oxygen saturation > 92% on room air

-- In subjects previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.
+- In individuals previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.

 You CAN'T join if...

-- Diagnosis of Burkitt's leukemia/lymphoma according to WHO classification or chronic myelogenous leukemia lymphoid blast crisis
+- Diagnosis of Burkitt's leukemia/lymphoma according to World Health Organization (WHO) classification or chronic myelogenous leukemia lymphoid blast crisis

 - Isolated extramedullary disease